rgksugan/knowledge/3-resources/books/Learn to Earn.md

 > If you’re in New York sometime and you’ve got nothing better to do, the NYSE is worth a visit.

-> Warhol was only joking, but every stock trade of fifty shares or more gets its five seconds of international fame.
+> Every stock trade of fifty shares or more gets its five seconds of international fame.

 > If you take a large group of companies, add their stock prices together, and divide by their earnings, you get an average p/e ratio.
 On Wall Street they do this with the Dow Jones Industrials, the S&P 500 stocks, and other such indexes.
 The result is known as the “market multiple” or “what the market is selling for.”